people and animals in order to survive an impending disaster.

 - Suske en Wiske: The story De Adelijke Ark has the characters search for the Arc of Ut Napistum (a character in Mesopotamian mythology that is the direct inspiration to Noah.
 Vandersteen probably used this character to prevent angry letters from Christian readers.)

-- Evan Almighty, the 2007 sequel to 2003's Bruce Almighty, had the title character from the former assume the role of Noah when God informs him to make an ark because of an incoming flood.
+- Evan Almighty, the 2007 sequel to 2003's Bruce Almighty, had the title character from the former assume the role of Noah when God informs him that a flood is coming and tasks him with building an ark.

 - The underground refuge in Deep Impact, designed to ensure continuity of the species in the face of an impending extinction-force impact, is called the Arc.